Last updated on December 19, 2025

 Prismatic Ending

 Prismatic Ending is a versatile removal option that can target a wide range of permanents, from tiny creatures to powerful artifacts or enchantments.
-It's become one of the best removal spells available for control strategies in formats like Modern.
+It had a brief window of heavy play for a couple years, and still sees sparse Constructed play in decks with multicolor mana bases.

 #3.
 Condemn